ryoppippi/cv/ryotaro_kimura.typ

   - Worked on #link("https://www.qcore.co.jp/")[`Qore`]: the core-algorithms to enhance Reservoir Computing(RC)
   - 2018 - 2019: Implement RC and data preprocessing algorithms originally written in Python to embedded devices using *C/C++*
-    - Attained *120x faster training time* compared to LSTM and enabled deployment on embedded devices, including Raspberry Pi and M5Stack.
+    - Achieved *120x faster training time* compared to LSTM and enabled deployment on embedded devices, including Raspberry Pi and M5Stack.
   - 2018 - 2023: Created and presented a dozens of PoCs using RC, mainly in the field of _time-series_, _audio processing_, and _image processing_
   - 2020 - 2023: Launched, developed and operated `Sloos`: a minute-taking app for remote workers
     - Applied speaker-detection algorithm with RC to automatically generate meeting minutes
     - My _first experience_ of developing a full-stack application.
 Developed in a month with learning and launched the app on May 2020
     - Built both backend and web frontend using Flask, Angular, MySQL and Azure App Directory
-    - Achieved *over 1,000 installations* of the note-taking app, sloos, in companies across Japan
+    - Reached *over 1,000 installations* of the note-taking app, sloos, in companies across Japan
     - Won Microsoft for Startups partnership
   - 2021 - `Qore Cloud`: a web-based no-code tool for fine-tuning RC models